 - REPRODUCTION LITERACY: Digital reproduction literacy is the ability to create a meaningful, authentic, and creative work or interpretation, by integrating existing independent pieces of information (Gilster, 1997; Labbo, Reinking, & McKenna, 1998).
 Reproduction literate scholars usually possess a good multi-dimensional synthetic thinking, which helps them create meaningful new combinations from existing information.

 - BRANCHING LITERACY: Modern hypermedia technology has presented computer users with new challenges of digital literacy (Gilster, 1997).
 It enabled scholars to move away from the relatively linear data searches in traditional digital libraries and databases, to knowledge construction from information that was accessed in a non-linear manner.

 How can a digital learning platform be effective in promoting digital literacy?

 Digital literacy is only fully achieved by working on a digital platform.
 As swimming expertise can only be fully achieved by swimming in a pool and not just by reading a manual.
 This means that training and learning managers in organizations should lead a shift transition towards the usage of learning platforms.

 This means that training and learning managers in organizations should be moving towards the usage of digital learning platforms that give employees the tools to improve their digital literacy.

 In order for a learning platform to effectively promote digital literacy, it is recommended that it will have:

-Anyone that wants to survive in the new digital universe should find ways to improve their digital literacy, which plays a major role in work/life abilities.
+Anyone who wants to survive in the new digital universe should find ways to improve their digital literacy, which plays a major role in work/life abilities.
 Our brain is not yet wired to function naturally in the digital era—that is why we need to train it.
-Try using solutions in your training like T2K Echo, to enhance your employees’ skills.
+Try using solutions in your training like Enabley to enhance your employees’ skills.